crashkonijn/AirController/README.md

 AirController consists out of four parts, the Aircontroller, Player, Device and Input.

-One could argue that players and devices could be the same, but the fact that they are seperated made certain situations easier.
-When a game start you might request all Player objects and assign them to your own player object to get the input from.
+One could argue that players and devices could be the same, but the fact that they are separated made certain situations easier.
+When a game starts you might request all Player objects and assign them to your own player object to get the input from.
 If player and device are the same what would happen when a device disconnects?
-Now a device can disconnect and be auto assigned back to it's player.
+Now a device can disconnect and be auto assigned back to its player.
 Your code now doesn't have to worry about anything.

-Another example would be our game Basher Beatdown where there's only four players allowed.
+Another example would be our game Basher Beatdown where there are only four players allowed.
 When the game starts, four players are created, and can then be claimed by a device.
-In this case you can still receive input from all players (Devices) that joined.
+In this case, you can still receive input from all players (Devices) that joined.

 ## AirController (Unity)

-The AirController is the base class that handles everything, eventhough AirController works out of the box it is adviced that all 3 classes get extended for custom behaviour.
+The AirController is the base class that handles everything, even though AirController works out of the box it is advised that all 3 classes get extended for custom behavior.

 ![AirController editor window](http://i.imgur.com/u6ziTRl.png)